Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets

 Most of the task datasets we prepared in Section \ref{data-task-based} did not focus on generation tasks.
 Generation tasks are less explored for low-resource languages like Amharic, so we created original datasets collected from publicly available sources.

 In Amharic, music, stories, and poems represent fascinating cultural artifacts.
-To facilitate the training and evaluation of models' capabilities in processing these tasks, we have created three new datasets.
+We have created three new datasets to facilitate the training and evaluation of models' capabilities in processing these tasks.
 The first track we considered is \textit{religious music lyrics generation}.
-There are several types of music lyrics we included in this dataset.
-We collected above 2k Amharic spiritual song lyrics from WikiMezmur \footnote{\url{https://wikimezmur.org/am}}.
+We included several types of music lyrics in this dataset.
+We collected the above 2k Amharic spiritual song lyrics from WikiMezmur\footnote{\url{https://wikimezmur.org/am}}.
 Despite the popularity of non-religious music in Ethiopia, finding a freely available source to include this in our data was difficult; hence, our non-religious music data was smaller than the others.
 To expand this dataset, we split the lyrics into verses and created a new completion task where the input is the first verse and the output is the remaining whole verse.

 To understand the story generation abilities of different models, we created a dataset for \textit{Ethiopian folktales}: We collected several Ethiopian folktales from EthopianFolkTales\footnote{\url{https://www.ethiopianfolktales.com/am}}.
 These stories are collected from all Ethiopian regions.
 Given that the dataset comprises traditional Ethiopian stories, there is no copyright restriction on them, and our usage is only for research purposes.
 We also collected \textit{Amharic poem} from several public telegram channels.